karimelhage/Toronto_Bikeshare_Analysis/README.md

 ![alt text](./data/figures/weather_2.png?raw=true)

 Demand is evidently very seasonal and it seems attractive to ride bikes only during specific periods of the year.
 Could it be interesting to investigate alternative membership options that leverage this?
-Furthermore, This bizarre phenomenon of trips increasing with Rainfall seems to be linked to the Temperature more than the rainfall itself.
+Furthermore, this bizarre phenomenon of trips increasing with Rainfall seems to be linked to the Temperature more than the rainfall itself.
 However, considering this trend it is worth noting to ensure the best safety measures are put in place to ensure riders can ride safely during months with heavy rainfall.
-It is recommended to instead refer to Temperature, Snowfall, or windspeed to anticipate demand.
+It is recommended to instead refer to Temperature, Snowfall, or Windspeed to anticipate demand.
 In fact, there seems to be a strong seasonality in the demand which helps forecast bicycle demand and station allocation.

 ### So How is Demand Being Served?

 ![alt text](./data/figures/station_network_plan.png?raw=true)

 Before 2020, expansion was only in one region of Toronto.
 After 2020, expansion began outside but with still constant capacity addition in the main network region.
 Are these actions justified?

 ### Yes!
 Users unsurprisingly love  Spadina-Fort York

 ![alt text](./data/figures/station_popularity.png?raw=true)

 The Ward Spadina-Fort York is undoubtedly a very popular ward and was seen previously being the ward with the highest number of stations (and hence capacity).
 As we can see in the above information, the decision to have many stations in this ward is justified considering the stations in this ward are more popular destinations than origins.
 Furthermore, during the weekend, this ward dominates in both origin and destination and hence fleet management is particularly important then.
 Interestingly, the station York St/ Queens Quay W is the most popular start and end destination.
-Since the goal of the plan is to put a station in every ward, it might also be interesting to investigate the data of actual bike inflow and outflow from these stations to understand if increasing the capacity of existing stations is also key.
+Since the goal of the plan is to put a station in every ward, it is interesting to investigate the data of actual bike inflow/outflow from these stations to understand if increasing the capacity of existing stations is also key.

 ### But Popular Station Does Not Mean Popular Route...

 ![alt text](./data/figures/popular_routes.png?raw=true)

 When looking at the top 10 most popular routes, it can be observed that a sizeable amount falls outside of Spadina-Fort york.
 This is even more significant during the weekend.
 Since it cannot be directly inferred what is the exact route of the individual from this available data, it is worth understanding the inflow/outflow on specific bike paths to prioritize maintenance and investment in route expansion if needed.
-Furthermore, during the weekend, less popular wards have popula routes.
+In summary, less popular wards have popular routes during the weekend.

 ## Recommendations